First of all, you need to enable user registration in WordPress. Go to Settings General Membership and enable Anyone can register.

 How to show Login Button in header

-Both header layouts have option to enable/disable icons
+Header layouts have option to enable/disable icons

 You can also choose padding in header for logo section and enable some additional elements